Australia and Oceania Ecotourism

 Australia and Oceania Ecotourism | Papua New Guinea

-Papua New Guinea offers a raw and authentic eco-travel experience with its rich biodiversity, vibrant tribal cultures, and remote, untouched landscapes.
+Papua New Guinea offers a raw and authentic eco-travel experience.
+It has a rich biodiversity, vibrant tribal cultures, and remote, untouched landscapes.
 Ecotourism here means immersive jungle treks, and coral reef dives.
 Besides that, you can join cultural exchanges e.g. live with a local family and learn about their traditional daily life.
 Or visit an Art and craft workshop, where you can learn skills like wood carving.
 You might even join a storytelling session where oral histories and myths are told by elders.
 All special and authentic ways to support local communities.

 Eco Activities in Papua New Guinea